-Sued by National Collegiate Student Loan Trust - What Do I do?
+Help!
+I’ve Been Sued By National Collegiate Student Loan Trust

 A large number of lawsuits have been filed against my clients by National Collegiate Student Loan Trust.
 I receive frequent phone calls from people who were surprised and upset to learn that they had been sued by National Collegiate Student Loan Trust.
 Most of these people are confused; they’ve never heard of National Collegiate before, and have no idea why they’re being sued by this “Trust.”

 National Collegiate Student Loan Trust is not a lender.
 They are a debt buyer who is buys private student loans from banks at a very cheap price.

 These cases are all similar to the many that I have defended.
 The typical fact pattern is like hers – you applied to obtain student loans to help pay for your college education.
 Then – life happened.
 You got a divorce, lost your job, had medical issues – and you stopped paying your lender.
 The loan went into default, and you only became aware of this situation when you are suddenly sued, without any prior notice, by National Collegiate Student Loan Trust.

 In most of the National Collegiate Student Loan Trust cases I have defended, I have found that the Trust does not always have the proper documentation required to prove its case.